aditya160206/aditya160206/README.md

 # Hey, I’m Aditya

 I’m a 2nd-year Electronics & Communication Engineering student specializing in AI & Machine Learning.
-Currently exploring and building in the world of:
+Currently exploring and building in the domain of:

 -  **Machine Learning**: Supervised learning, projects with real-world datasets (working on Unsupervised next)
 -  **Data Structures & Algorithms**: Solving Leetcode problems and other problems via [Love Babbar's DSA Sheet]